sandyiswell/Obesity-Prediction-Flask-app/README.md

 Model is saved using Pickle.
 Note that the model made for this project is a simple one, since the main objective is to learn Flask deployment.

+Step 3: Create a Conda environment with requirements.txt file.

-Step 3: Flask application deployment.
+Step 4: Flask application deployment.
-Flask application is built using PyCharm environment.
+Flask application is built using PyCharm.
+Deployment done locally.

 Sample UI:
 Homepage